clavitvenky/Data-Analysis-on-Excel/README.md

 https://github.com/clavitvenky/Data-Analysis-on-Excel/blob/6eee6c09a8234d669b3cf5245b880de4533d7f9b/GM%25%20by%20quaters%20for%20subzones.pdf) by subzones for all FY with quaterwise.

 # Industry Skills🏛️
-🔹Analyzed sales data to assess Customer performance, Market performance against targets, Top 10 products, Division-level reports, Top and Bottom 5 products by Quantity, as well as New products and the Top 5 Markets.
+🔹Analyzed sales data to assess Customer performance, Market performance against targets, Top 10 products, Division-level reports, Top and   Bottom 5 products by Quantity, as well as New products and the Top 5
+  Markets.

-🔹Analyzed financial metrics such as Net Sales, COGS (Cost of Goods Sold), Gross Margin, and GM% (Gross Margin Percentage) on a monthly, quarterly, and annual basis for the fiscal year
+🔹Analyzed financial metrics such as Net Sales, COGS (Cost of Goods Sold), Gross Margin, and GM% (Gross Margin Percentage) on a monthly, quarterly, and annual basis for the fiscal year.

+🔹P&L Statements include several critical metrics, such as **Net Sales**, **Cost of Goods sold (COGS),** **Gross Margin**, **Gross Margin %** etc. These Metric Evaluate a Company’s financial performance, Profitability, and Pricing tactics.

+🔹**Net Sales:** It refers to the total revenue generated from sales transactions after deducting any returns, discounts, and allowances.

+🔹**Cost of Goods sold (COGS):** It refers to the direct costs attributable to the production of the goods or services sold by the company.
+  These costs typically include expenses such as: cost of raw materials, cost of labor, Indirect costs associated with production, such as utilities, depreciation of equipment, and factory rent etc.

+🔹**Gross Margin:** It's the percentage of revenue (from net sales) that the company retains after accounting for the direct costs (COGS) associated with making or acquiring its products.

+  It is calculated as the difference between net sales (total revenue from sales after deductions for returns, discounts, and allowances) and the cost of goods sold (COGS).

+        Gross Margin=Net sales -COGS
+        GM%=(GM/ Net sales) * 100

+  A higher gross margin generally indicates that the company is effectively managing its production costs relative to the price it charges for its products.